 The Early Years Foundation Stage Curriculum at Beeston Fields

-The Early Years Foundation Stage is the curriculum covering children’s development form birth until the end of the Reception year.
+The Early Years Foundation Stage is the curriculum covering children’s development from birth until the end of the Reception year.
 We follow all aspects of the educational programmes as set out in the statutory framework.
-These are set out through the seven areas of learning as set out below.
-We meet these through a range of taught sessions, small group work and carefully planned provision.
+These are set out through the seven areas of learning as detailed below.
+We meet these through a range of taught sessions, small group work and carefully planned provision, both indoors and outdoors.
 Within all of these methodologies, the interactions between the practitioners in the unit and the children are the key to helping children make most progress.

 As with all other year groups, we follow an enquiry approach within our learning.
 Each half term we have an enquiry question.
 We have dedicated taught sessions linked to this cross-curricular enquiry.
 We also link other lessons to the enquiry where this is relevant.
 We add enhancements into our learning environment to enable children to make links in their learning through play.
 At the end of the half-term, we reflect on the learning with the children and help them to answer the enquiry question.